SuperOfficeDocs/data-access/docs/netserver/web-services/endpoints/soap/index.md

 ---
 title: SOAP
 uid: soap
-description: SOAP API
+description: SuperOffice SOAP API endpoints
 author: Bergfrid Dias
-so.date: 11.19.2021
+so.date: 11.22.2021
-keywords: API, web services, endpoints, SOAP, Agents so.topic: concept
+keywords: API, web services, endpoints, SOAP, Agents, Services88 so.topic: concept
 ---

 # SOAP API

-WCF/SOAP requests and responses.
+SOAP is a simple XML-based protocol used to let applications exchange information over HTTP.
+In SuperOffice we can access the web services using WCF/SOAP requests and responses.

 ## Available endpoints